AdeWT/Underutilized-Marketing-Opportunities-Project-AdeWT/README.md

 ### 1. Data Pipeline
 In this scenario, the companies' sales and profit records are kept in PostgreSQL, hence the data analyst have to fetch the data from PostgreSQL.
 There are several expectations for the data to meet so Great Expectations python library was utilized before progressing further.
 The data analyst then writes a DAG code to automatically extract, transform (specifically, data cleaning such as transforming column names to lowercase separated by underscore, clearing out duplicates, and rows with missing data), and load (ETL) the data into ElasticSearch NoSQL database to utilize Kibana data visualization.

-DAG code is available in the repository.
+DAG code, raw data, and clean data is available in the repository.

 ### 2. Data Visualization
 Data visualization is done in Kibana with focus on which aspects are highly likely to be successful if utilized further.
 The area of focus is of area (state-wise and city-wise), customer segment, and product categories-sub-categories.